ssamparn/traditional-db-systems/jdbc-one-to-one-uni-directional-relation/ReadMe.md

 - Exposing entities directly from controllers
 - Replacing one-to-one child objects without orphan handling
 - Ignoring non-null owner constraints during update flows
+- These settings are appropriate for local learning and tests, but should be replaced with real authn/authz and migration-based schema management in production.